 Banci Firenze Oak Leaves & Flowers Flush Mount

-Materials: Gold “antique” painted metal (iron) presenting European oak leaves (quercus robur), ferns, flowers and red/brown glass leaves.
-Bakelite sockets.
+Materials: Gold “antique” painted metal (iron) lampshade with European oak leaves (quercus robur), ferns, flowers and amber glass pearls.
+Bakelite E14 sockets.

 Height: 18 cm / 7.08”